Government Experience

 2019-2020: New York State Senator, 42nd District

 Chair: Agriculture Committee.
-Successful legislation includes: a nation-leading Climate Leadership and Community Protection Act, the Comprehensive Broadband Coverage Act, requiring the Public Service Commission to accurately assess and map internet access, reliability, and affordability in communities across the state, the “Boss Law” safeguarding New Yorkers against workplace discrimination on the basis of their reproductive health decisions, and creating the first-in-the-nation “Seeding Opportunity Initiative” that led with farmers–not big corporations–in adult-use cannabis cultivation, and prioritized equity, giving the first retail opportunities to individuals harmed by cannabis
+Successful legislation includes: a nation-leading Climate Leadership and Community Protection Act, the Comprehensive Broadband Coverage Act, requiring the Public Service Commission to accurately assess and map internet access, reliability, and affordability in communities across the state, the “Boss Law” safeguarding New Yorkers against workplace discrimination on the basis of their reproductive health decisions, and creating the first-in-the-nation “Seeding Opportunity Initiative” that led with farmers–not big corporations–in adult-use cannabis cultivation, and prioritized equity.

 2016-2018: Working Groups of the NYS Clean Energy Advisory Council